g2udevelopment/kubepi/InitialSetup.md

 ## Requirements

 - PI (2/3)
-- SSD with minimal of 8gb
+- SD with minimal of 8gb
 - Router with internet routable gateway

 ## Software

-- Etcher (Used to burn an image into the ssd)
+- Etcher (Used to burn an image into the sd)
 - Raspian Stretch lite

 ## First steps

-Please prepare an ssd with raspian stretch lite and put an empty file in the root named ssh.
+Please prepare an sd with raspian stretch lite and put an empty file in the root named ssh.
 This makes sure that we can access the pi over ssh.

 [Headless SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/)